Skógafoss, Iceland, seen from above after climbing 500 steps up the stairs. Fast-flowing water surrounded by yellow grass and rocks

 Once I’d entered all the information, it became clear that NICE Travels’ South Coast Tour was the best option for us.
 We booked it, and it turned out to be the perfect tour.

-- A clear comparison spreadsheet to help you line up different tours side by side
+• A clear comparison worksheet to help you line up different tours side by side

 How to use the spreadsheet